Coronavirus (COVID-19) Medical Information

 In Indiana, contact tracing is done through the Indiana State Department of Health.
-Wabash is developing ways of supplementing this tracing on campus.
+Wabash is supplementing contact tracing on campus.
 Our goal is to quarantine close contacts as soon as possible after a positive case is identified on campus.

-What will happen if a student must isolate or quarantine?
+What happens if a student must isolate or quarantine?
 How will he keep up in class?

-What will happen if a professor must isolate or quarantine?
+What happens if a professor must isolate or quarantine?
 Will students fall behind?

-Faculty are making a variety of plans for how to adapt to a range of circumstances that might arise during the fall semester.
+Faculty have developed a variety of plans for how to adapt to a range of circumstances that might arise during the fall semester.
 If a faculty member enters quarantine for precautionary reasons or is asymptomatic, they will activate an alternate learning plan that will likely consist of a combination of virtual class meetings and independent work assigned to students.
 Indeed, most classes will have some virtual course days built into them regardless.
-In the event of faculty illness, departments are identifying ways to supply course coverage to the extent possible, and faculty have been encouraged to put as much course material as possible into Canvas, our learning management system, so that students and any substituting faculty members have access during an absence by the instructor of record.
+In the event of faculty illness, departments have developed ways to supply course coverage to the extent possible, and faculty have put as much course material as possible into Canvas, our learning management system, so that students and any substituting faculty members have access during an absence by the instructor of record.
 For courses that have multiple sections, such arrangements might be relatively straightforward, while specialty elective courses are likely to utilize more diverse strategies.